AVEVA/CONNECT-data-services-developer-docs/content/communities/community-view-shared-streams.md

 1. From the left panel, select **Data Management** > **Communities**.

-    The **Communities** page opens, listing a card for each community.

-1. Browse to the community that you want to shared streams for and click **Details**.
+1. Browse to the applicable community and select **Details**.

     The **Community details** page opens for the community.

-1. From the **Tenants** tab, select the community tenant that you want to view data for.
+1. From the **Tenants** tab, select the community tenant that you want shared streams.

     Details for the community open in the right pane.